 - Keep tabs on your credit report.
 If your personal information has been stolen, you will almost definitely see signs of it in your credit report.
 Many credit cards offer credit report monitoring free of charge.
 You are also entitled to one free credit report annually from AnnualCreditReport.com.

 - Report potential scams to the FTC.
-The Federal Trade Commission may not investigate every individual claim that they receive, but they do document them so that they can look for trends and signs of large-scale fraud.
+The Federal Trade Commission may not investigate every individual claim it receives, but it will document them to look for trends and signs of large-scale fraud.
 Use this link to file a fraud complaint with the FTC.

 - Discuss identity theft with your family members.
-Children, teens, and the elderly are be the most vulnerable to identity theft scams.
-Discuss the latest scams with your family, and remind them not to share their personal information with callers or over email.
+Children, teens and the elderly are the most vulnerable to identity theft scams.
+Discuss the latest scams with your family and remind them not to share their personal information with callers or over email.

 Have you ever been the victim of an identity theft scam?
-What tips do you have for our readers?
+Share your tips for avoiding scams in the comments.